 Once you get your food order, the first thing to do (yes, before you try a bite) is to find the main subject of your photo and to make it stand out by creating a background that works together – but does not compete – with it.
 The trick is to set up the table in a way that you get the best out of textures, colors, patterns and lines.

 There are no rules of thumb, but great contrast can be achieved by positioning your dish over dark or neutral backgrounds, while patterns and lines can be smartly used to drive the eyes to the main object.
-Bright colours will catch the eye so it’s wise to keep them to the center of attention of your composition.
+Bright colors will catch the eye so it’s wise to keep them to the center of attention of your composition.

 When introducing complementary items to tell your story be careful not to oversaturate the frame with too much information – you still need your dish to be the protagonist.

 Food is enjoyed by your eyes first.
-To achieve a great food photo, it’s essential to understand how light interacts with, and affects, food.
+To achieve a great food photo, it’s essential to understand how light interacts with, and affects food.
 A photo of food with poor light can make the best dish look unappealing.

 If you are traveling, you might not have packed your fancy lighting equipment so rather than your camera flash or phone torch, natural light will be your best ally.
-A good strategy to get interesting and soft natural light on your subject is to place it close to a window and, at the same time, to protect it from being hit by direct hard light.
-You can use any kind of diffuser that you may have close by, for example a white curtain.
+A good strategy to get interesting and soft natural light on your subject is to place it close to a window and, at the same time, protect it from being hit by direct hard light.
+You can use any kind of diffuser that you may have close by, for example, a white curtain.
 Avoiding deep blacks is also important to make the dish stand out: any other white object – such as a sheet of paper – will work to reflect light into the shadows.

 Once you have the light you want for your shot, it’s time for action.
 Play around with as many frames as you can.
 Try the popular overhead, from-the-table and side shots but also get creative and locate your point of view at different angles.
-Whatever shot you try, keep an eye on getting the horizon levelled.
+Whatever shot you try, keep an eye on getting the horizon leveled.
 Always remember that food photography is not just about the dish, but also about its story and where it comes from.
 A rich set of wider shots that put things in context will result in more powerful details.